 6 Wherefore the wicked shrunk for fear of him, and all the workers of iniquity were troubled, because salvation prospered in his hand.

-7 He grieved also many kings, and made Ya’aqov glad with his acts, and his memorial is blessed for ever.
+7 He grieved also many sovereigns, and made Ya’aqov glad with his acts, and his memorial is blessed for ever.

-8 Moreover he went through the cities of Yehudah, destroying the ungodly out of them, and turning away wrath from Yisra’el:
+8 Moreover he went through the cities of Yehudah, destroying the heathen out of them, and turning away wrath from Yisra’el:

 9 So that he was renowned unto the utmost part of the earth, and he received unto him such as were ready to perish.